 One of the perks of being the video reporter at LMC is getting to see and film some awe-inspiring buildings and structures – often before anyone else has seen or set foot in them.

-This ten-metre-high timber structure was built as part of the London Design Festival, which has been running every year since 2003 to promote London as the design capital of the world.
+This nine-metre-high timber structure was built as part of the London Design Festival, which has been running every year since 2003 to promote London as the design capital of the world.

 The brainchild of British designer Steuart Padwick, Head Above Water was created to raise awareness of mental health issues.
 It was designed deliberately gender, ethnicity and age neutral, and according to mental health charity Time to Change, “stands as a symbol of hope, bravery, compassion, positivity and change, for those who have come through or are still confronting mental health issues, and the people who support them”.

 Steuart first sculpted a head in clay and then developed the concept into its current stage using precision engineered, renewable and sustainable cross-laminated timber (CLT) panels.